woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Check active plugins before getting the PayPal onboarding status #6625

+-  Go to the WooCommerce home page
+-  Open your browser console
+-  Choose payment methods
+-  See no error message

 ### Remove CES actions for adding and editing a product and editing an order #6355

 1. Add a product.
 The customer effort score survey should not appear.